kchamp45/StoneSoup2/README.md

 # Stone Soup PotLuck

-#### Epicodus Android Independent Project, 10/13/2017
+#### Epicodus Android Independent Project, 10/20/2017

 #### By **Kimberly H. Lu**

 [Github repository](https://github.com/kchamp45/StoneSoup)

-Welcome to the ultimate website for those who love to do potlucks!
-This application allows you to find local meet-up locations so you can bring your ingredients, cook, and socialize with other cook enthusiasts.
-The application will also allow you to search recipes that you would like to try out.
+Welcome to the ultimate website for those who love soups!
+This application allows you to find inspirations from a list of amazing soups so you can gather your ingredients and other cook enthusiasts to cook and socialize.
+The application will also allow you to browse soups and determine their ingredients before trying the recipe out.

 ![app-screenshot](https://github.com/kchamp45/StoneSoup/blob/master/app/src/main/res/drawable/soup.jpg?raw=true)